h4c-project-return/junior-web-azure/README.md

 4. [Hosting](#hosting)

 ## Spreadsheet
 The Junior spreadsheet contains a tab named "Job Opportunities", which lists the current opportunities available to qualifying participants.

+### Significant Columns
-Several columns are of specific importance to this web app, namely:
+Several columns in the "Job Opportunities" tab are of specific importance to this web app, namely:

 * "Company Name": The name of the employer offering the opportunity (and possibly the job title).
 (Text)
 * "Conviction Restrictions": A column group (merged header cell over several columns); each column has a sub-header naming a conviction that may or may not prevent a participant from qualifying for the given job.
 (TRUE/FALSE)